 Barbers and cosmetologists both deal in hair, but there are distinctions in the crafts.
 A barber — a term derived from the Latin word for beard — is uniquely permitted to offer shaves with a straight-edge razor and specially trained to use shears and clippers.
 Cosmetologists also cut and style hair.
 But unlike barbers, they usually provide manicures, pedicures and an array of spa-type services as well.

 Licensing requirements in the hair trade vary from state to state and by profession.
 In most cases, they depend on hundreds of hours of training and a yearly fee.

 At least 10 states have rules or laws that reserve the pole for barbers, most recently passed in Nebraska and Nevada.
-Alabama and North Carolina considered going that route in 2010, but their bills stalled.
+Alabama considered going that route in 2010, but the bill stalled.

 Ohio long ago outlawed the pole's use by anyone but barbers.
 State inspectors find about a dozen violations a year, from salons to dog grooming shops.
 Howard Warner, executive director of the Ohio State Barber Board, said regulators can impose a $500 fine, but usually just order the pole be taken down.